-Charlie Peacock and Andi Ashworth are the co-founders/executive directors of Art House America.
-Andi Ashworth is a writer (author of Real Love for Real Life: the Art and Work of Caring), gardener, cook, a lover of good books, and the key architect of the nurturing environment so characteristic of Art House hospitality.
+Charlie Peacock and Andi Ashworth are the Co-Founders/Directors Emeritus of Art House America.
+Andi Ashworth is a writer (author of Real Love for Real Life: The Art and Work of Caring), gardener, cook, a lover of good books, and the key architect of the nurturing environment so characteristic of Art House America-style hospitality.
+Some of her writing can be found on the Art House America Blog.
 Charlie Peacock enjoys an international reputation as an innovative and award-winning musician, record producer, and author.
 Both Charlie and Andi have seminary training, Andi having received her MA in Theological Studies from Covenant Seminary in St. Louis, MO.
-The couple have two grown children, and two grandchildren, who have named them Honey and Papa.
+The couple have two grown children and six grandchildren, who affectionately call them Honey and Papa.

 Jenni Simmons is a freelance writer and editor, a drummer’s wife, and caretaker of two cats.
 She finds great joy in family and friends, her church, liturgy, coffee shops, used bookstores, mountains, live music, art museums, a cup of tea, a shot of whiskey, birdwatching, and long walks on her favorite wooded trails.
 Her writing can be found on the Art House America Blog, Comment Magazine, The Curator, Wunderkammer Magazine, and her personal blog, Dreams of Genevieve.